Search within

 Prior to each installment being shared with the larger community, it was examined by the executive of the CCTA (Champlain College Teachers’ Association), the SSU (Support Staff Union), and the CCPA (Champlain College St. Lambert Professionals’ Association), to ensure conformity with their respective Collective Agreements.

 Installment #1, which elaborates on the purpose, assumptions, principles and ideals of this new IPESL, was brought to the CCSL community on June 2nd, 2021.
+Subsequent installments were brought to the larger community throughout the Fall 2021 and Winter 2022 semesters.

 The IPESL Committee facilitated the discourse, gathered feedback from those in attendance, transcribed the feedback and considered its relevance and merit.
+Necessary adjustments were incorporated.

-The student voice was sought through surveys and the active involvement of a student representative who attended IPESL Committee meetings.
+The student voice was sought through surveys and the active involvement of a student representative

 Commission of Studies